frnmst/qvm/README.md

   - [TigerVNC](http://www.tigervnc.org)
     - If you need to use the vm remotely from a coumputer which does not support virtualization.

+### Setup

-- Create a new VHD and complete the OS installation:
+- Create a new virtual hard disk and complete the OS installation which can also be done via SSH.

         $ ./qvm -c
         $ ./qvm -i